EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 # Extension points - how to apply this to a real service

 The code here comprises both the service project and the shared lib project.
 This code should be implemented as a visual studio project template, in which case the new project will render a visual studio solution containing just a single project, the service.
-The serverlessLib shared class library should be added as a reference, added as a nuget package.
+The serverlessLib shared class library whould be added as a reference, via a nuget package.

 ![alt text](https://github.com/EdLandon/DocMedia/blob/main/AzureFunctionAsyncServiceTemplate/SolutionExplorer.png)